 The bill amends Sections 16-25-26 and 36-27-8.2 of the Code of Alabama 1975, specifically addressing the conditions under which retirees from the Teachers' Retirement System and the Employees' Retirement System can serve in elected public office without losing their retirement benefits.
-The new legal language allows retirees to receive their full compensation while serving in elected positions at the state, county, or municipal level, provided they do not accrue additional benefits from the retirement systems for that service.
-The bill also clarifies that local elected superintendents of education may not receive both pension benefits and salary unless their compensation does not exceed the annual earning limits set forth in the legislation.
+The new legal language allows retirees to serve for their full compensation in elected positions at the state, county, or municipal level without suspension of their retirement benefits.
+However, it stipulates that they cannot accrue additional benefits from the retirement systems for that service, and those whose retirement is based on service as elected officials cannot receive both pension benefits and salary.
+The bill also clarifies that local elected superintendents of education are subject to the same rules regarding compensation limits.

 Engrossed: 16-25-26, 36-27-8